A drive from beachfront to mountain top in our northern beaches, deep forests and escarpment lookouts.

 1. Crowdy Head Lighthouse: North of Harrington is the small fishing village of Crowdy Head which retains evidence of its European settlement and history around the area with a strong maritime flavour.
 The iconic Crowdy Head Lighthouse is provides 360-degree views of the coast.
 Between May and August, keep your eye out for passing humpback whales.
 The lighthouse itself is picturesque and a great place for a photograph as well as being easily accessible on a sealed road.

 2. Kylies Beach: This wild remote beach is named for Australian author Kylie Tennant who once lived in Laurieton and had a rustic writer’s retreat hut here.
-Unfortunately the hut was destroyed in the November 2019 bushfires that devastated this area.
+The original hut was destroyed in the devasting bushfires of November 2019 but a replica hut has been built.

 3. Kylies Beach Campground: This campground offers quiet beachside campsites for caravans, trailers and tents.